Reproduction-A

 • Filament

-The pistil is the female reproductive organ of a flower and contains the ovary where ovules are present.
+The pistil is the female reproductive organ of a flower, comprising three parts: the stigma (receives pollen), style (connects stigma to ovary), and ovary (contains ovules).

 Q7.
 What is fertilisation?